Mythsoul/JunkyType/fe/README.md

 # JunkeyType Frontend

 Welcome to the JunkeyType project!
+This repository contains the frontend code for the JunkeyType application.

 ## Project Overview